-Students identified as homeless have the right to be immediately enrolled in school, and will be give a grace period to obtain documentation normally required for enrollment.
-Students have the right to attend one of two schools, if it is in their best interest:
+Students identified as homeless have the right to be immediately enrolled in school and will be given a grace period to obtain the documentation normally required for enrollment.
+Students have the right to attend one of two schools if it is in their best interest:

 1) Remain at their most current school

 2) Enroll in the school for their address.
 They may remain at their school for the duration of homelessness, or if permanent housing is found, for the rest of the current school year.